-President, Marketing of the Global Manufacturing Group at Rockwell Automation, Inc.

-Gregory L. Steiner Mr. Steiner, 56, joined the company as President of Kaman Aerospace Group, Inc., with overall responsibility for the

-Robert D. Starr Mr. Starr, 46, was appointed Senior Vice President and Chief Financial Officer effective July 1, 2013.
+Name Age Position Prior Experience Shawn G. Lisle 48 Senior Vice President and General Counsel Mr. Lisle joined the company in 2011 and was appointed Senior Vice President and General Counsel effective December 1, 2012.
+Prior to joining the company, Mr. Lisle served as Senior Counsel for International Paper Company in Memphis, Tennessee.
+Prior to that, he served as legal counsel for Dana Corporation in Toledo, Ohio, and as an attorney at Porter Wright Morris & Arthur LLP in Columbus, Ohio.
+He also previously worked as a trial attorney at the U.S. Department of Justice, Tax Division in Washington, D.C. and was a Judge Advocate in the U.S. Navy.
+Robert D. Starr 47 Senior Vice President and Chief Financial Officer Mr. Starr was appointed Senior Vice President and Chief Financial Officer effective July 1, 2013.
 Mr. Starr joined the company in 2009 as Vice President - Treasurer.
-Prior to joining Kaman, Mr. Starr served as Assistant

-Treasurer at Crane Co. of Stamford, Connecticut, a \$2.6 billion diversified manufacturer of highly engineered industrial products.
+Prior to joining Kaman, Mr. Starr served as Assistant Treasurer at Crane Co. of Stamford, Connecticut, a \$2.6 billion diversified manufacturer of highly engineered industrial products.
 He also previously served as Managing Director, Corporate Finance at Aetna, Inc. of Hartford, Connecticut and as Director, Capital Markets and Risk Management at Fisher Scientific International, Inc. of Hampton, New Hampshire.
-Mr. Starr was also an associate at both Salomon Smith Barney in New York and Chase

-Securities, Inc. in New York and Singapore.
+Mr. Starr was also an associate at both Salomon Smith Barney in New York and Chase Securities, Inc. in New York and Singapore.
+Gregory T. Troy 59 Senior Vice President - Human Resources and Chief Human Resources Officer Mr. Troy joined the company as Senior Vice President - Human Resources in March 2012.

-John J. Tedone Mr. Tedone, 49, has been Vice President, Finance and Chief Accounting Officer of the Company since April 2007.
-From April 2006 to April 2007, he served as Vice President, Internal Audit and prior to that as Assistant Vice

-President, Internal Audit.

-Gregory T. Troy

-Mr. Troy, 58, joined the company as Senior Vice President - Human Resources in March 2012.
 On February 19, 2013, he was appointed to the position of Chief Human Resources Officer.
-Prior to joining the company, Mr. Troy served as Chief Human Resources Officer of Force Protection, Inc. from April 2011 to March 2012, where he was an active member of the Executive Committee.
+Prior to joining the company, Mr. Troy served as Chief Human Resources Officer of Force Protection, Inc. from April 2011 to March 2012, where he was a member of the Executive Committee.
 Prior to joining Force Protection, Mr. Troy served as Vice President and Chief Human Resources Officer at Modine Manufacturing Company from February 2006 to April 2011, providing global human resources leadership in the Americas, Europe and Asia.
-Mr. Troy also previously worked in OMNOVA Solutions Inc., Bosch Corporation, and Mobil Corporation, after serving as a Transportation Officer in the

-United States Army.
+Mr. Troy also previously worked in OMNOVA Solutions Inc., Bosch Corporation, and Mobil Corporation, after serving as a Transportation Officer in the United States Army.
+John J. Tedone 50 Vice President, Finance and Chief Accounting Officer From April 2006 to April 2007, Mr. Tedone served as Vice President, Internal Audit and prior to that as Assistant Vice President, Internal Audit.

-Each executive officer holds office for a term of one year and until his or her successor is duly appointed and qualified, in accordance with the company's By-Laws.
+Each executive officer holds office for a term of one year and until his or her successor is duly appointed and qualified, in accordance with the Company's By-Laws.